mindwerk-burningman/laser/README.md

 ## Install

-Install [homebrew-openlase](https://github.com/edy555/homebrew-openlase) via `homebrew` which has a few patches to allow `openlace` to work on a Mac.
+Install [homebrew-openlase](https://github.com/edy555/homebrew-openlase) via `homebrew` which has a few patches to allow `openlase` to work on a Mac.

 ```sh
 $ curl -fsSk https://raw.github.com/mxcl/homebrew/go | ruby